daltonherrold/Lift_Tickets/readme.md

 - requests-html

 # Installation
 Git pull the package and then use pip to install the requirements.
-Then see the following section for how to run the script/
+Then see the following section for how to run the script.

 # Usage
 Run `lift_tickets.py` as you would any python script.
 The different options avaliable are shown below.